Vocal and Opera Studies

 Graduate Diploma in Music (Opera Performance) and Master of Music Studies (Opera Performance)

 You should be prepared to present a varied program of at least three arias at an advanced level of difficulty and to a high standard of excellence.
-In an interview following the performance, you will need to outline a proposed plan of study.
+In an interview following your performance, a general discussion of your current experience and future goals will be explored.